rjmeats/BritishRainfall/M-S-and-L-Railway/Portfolio.md

 ## Private Homes

-[John Chapman](https://en.wikipedia.org/wiki/John_Chapman_(Grimsby_MP)), a chairman and directory of MS&LR owned homes at each end of the Woodhead Tunnel:
+[John Chapman](https://en.wikipedia.org/wiki/John_Chapman_(Grimsby_MP)), a chairman and director of MS&LR owned homes at each end of the Woodhead Tunnel:
 * Mottram Hill End House
 * Carlecotes Hall

-Both of these are the location of an MS&LR rain gauge.
+Both were the location of an MS&LR rain gauge.

 [Colonel George Morland Hutton](https://archive.org/details/visitationengla00britgoog/page/n111/mode/2up) lived at Gate Burton just south of Gainsborough, and was a director of the Great Central Railway.
 Gate Burton is the location of one of the MS&LR rain gauges.

-Another rain gauge location that seem likely to be private homes, but where the family-to-MS&LR link has not been established:
+Another rain gauge location that seems likely to be private homes, but where the detailed location and family-to-MS&LR link has not been established:

 * Edge End in Sheffield ?